How to Tell if a Cat Has Internal Bleeding (Vet Answer)

 Reason #3: Cancer

 Unfortunately, one of the more difficult causes of internal bleeding to treat is cancer.
 Cats are masters of disguise.
 They will hide underlying illness for weeks or even months before owners even know they are sick.
 Often, cancers don’t show themselves on routine bloodwork.
 Cats may still be eating and drinking and otherwise acting themselves, and often times, more advanced testing is needed to find abnormalities.
-This is often a reason why cancer sometimes isn’t found until an animal has internal hemorrhage and become severely sick.
+This is often a reason why cancer sometimes isn’t found until an animal has internal hemorrhage and becomes severely sick.

 How to Tell if Your Cat Has Cancer